Does a Failed Drug Test Show Up on Your Record?

 Most privately-owned companies do not share failed drug tests or medical records because of the possibility of legal action.
 Remember.
 As mentioned, medical records, including drug tests, are not public records.
 Why?

-• The use of an individual’s criminal history when making employment decisions may violate Title VIII of the Civil Rights Act of 1964.
+EEOC guidance on the use of arrest and conviction records in employment decisions explains that an employer's use of an individual's criminal history when making employment decisions may, in some cases, violate Title VII of the Civil Rights Act of 1964.

 What you need to remember is that failing a drug test will not show up on a criminal record unless it leads to a criminal conviction or the revocation of parole.
 Therefore, a former employer cannot share drug test results without your authorization.

-In other words, a drug test showing up in background checks depends on the following factors:
+In other words, whether a drug test shows up in a background check depends on a few factors:

-• Is it a government or privately run company?
-If you are applying for a government job, military position, or law enforcement work, you may have to disclose a failed drug test depending on state law.
+- Is it a government or private employer?
+Applicants for a government job, military position, or law enforcement role may have to disclose a failed drug test depending on state law.

-• Did the drug test lead to conviction?
-If the test led to conviction or parole revocation, the records will show up in background checks.
+- Did the test lead to a conviction?
+If it led to a conviction or a parole revocation, the record will show up in a criminal background check.

 Note.
 Most privately owned businesses and organizations do not disclose failed drug tests because it may lead to legal issues involving invasion of privacy, or discrimination.